 The Dementia Microdosing Protocol - A Mindful Approach to Dementia & Psychedelics

-The Dementia Microdosing Protocol captures what we havew found to be an optimal rhythm of microdosing during my husband’s (continued) trajectory of Alzheimer’s.
-As a trained microdosing coach, I oversee his microdosing process.
-I have also observed the effectiveness of The Dementia Microdosing Protocol for my clients with mild or moderate cognitive impairment.
-This protocol varies from other more common practices as it is tailored specifically to those with mild or cognitive impairment in their Alzheimer’s journey.
+The Dementia Microdosing Protocol captures what we have found to be an optimal microdosing rhythm for my husband’s ongoing Alzheimer’s trajectory.
+The Protocol varies from other, more common microdosing practices, as it is specifically tailored to those with mild cognitive impairment from Alzheimer’s.
+As a trained microdosing coach, I oversee his microdosing process and have observed the effectiveness of this Protocol for my husband and for my clients with mild or moderate cognitive impairment.

-The information about The Dementia Microdosing Protocol is being shared in the spirit of information and harm reduction; it is not medical advice.
+This Dementia Microdosing Protocol is being shared in the spirit of information and harm reduction; it is not medical or professional advice.
 Consent by the person ingesting should be given, and an advance directive can be made before the person is no longer able to give consent.

 Daily ingestion is to be overseen by a caregiver and guided by a competent microdosing coach,* establishing a team approach.
 The dose is given on a daily basis.
 There are natural breaks rather than pre-established days off.** Continual adjustments are made, and the protocol may become more nuanced based on individual needs.

-* Filling out a thorough intake form, reviewing medications, medical status, and any possible contraindications should be considered before starting any microdosing protocol, including The Dementia Microdosing Protocol.
+*A competent microdosing coach will have you fill out a thorough intake form, which will review medications, medical status, and any possible contraindications.
+All these factors and more should be considered before starting any microdosing protocol, including the Dementia Microdosing Protocol.

-** Breaks tend to happen naturally; for example, when the supply runs out, ingesting is suspended during travel, medical interventions occur, the person is feeling sick, or other common occurrences.
+**Breaks tend to happen naturally, including when the supply runs out, when ingestion is suspended during travel, during medical interventions, if the person is feeling sick, or during other common occurrences.

 FOLLOWING THE MICRODOSING DEMENTIA PROTOCOL

 Microdosing is an individual process.
 When the person ingesting has dementia, it is important that someone else oversees the process.
-This person should have a basic understanding of what they are doing; for example, how the substance works, dosing amounts, sweet spots, and the overall process.
-Ideally, this same person should be trained in microdosing or be under the guidance of a microdosing coach.
-In the near future, having a cadre of competent microdosing care providers to service those with dementia would be ideal.
+That person should have a basic understanding of psychedelic microdosing, including how the substance being used works, dosage levels, sweet spots, and the pragmatics of the overall process.
+Ideally, this person should be trained in microdosing or be under the guidance of a trained microdosing coach.
+This approach ensures safety as well as the ability to tailor the microdosing process to the individual’s needs.
+In the near future, we can hope for the rise of a cadre of competent microdosing care providers able to service those with Alzheimer’s and other types of dementia.

 Intention

-Having a sankalpa as a guiding intention (see webinar: Your Intention as a Sankalpa) is of particular importance, especially in the early stages of Alzheimer’s.
-Some examples of a sankalpa, including some that my husband suggested, are:
+Having a sankalpa as a guiding intention (see webinar: Your Intention as a Sankalpa) is of particular importance, especially in the early stages of working with Alzheimer’s or other types of dementia.
+Here are some examples of a sankalpa, including some my husband suggested:

 I live with ease in my journey.